Sete Gibernau: MotoE World Cup (2019)

 After a decade of retirement, Gibernau made a second comeback when he confirmed he would race in the new electric MotoE World Cup class with the Pons Racing team.

 At the inaugural MotoE race in Germany, Gibernau finished in ninth place.
 At the second round in Austria, Gibernau finished sixth after starting down in twelfth.
 After the season, Gibernau was not retained for the 2020 season and retired from professional racing for the third time.

 Personal life

 Presently residing in Switzerland, Gibernau is well-educated, fluently speaking Spanish, Catalan, Italian and English, and some French and German.
 His hobbies include cycling and water-skiing.

 Gibernau's ex-wife is the Spanish supermodel Esther Cañadas.
 She was always supportive of Gibernau and could often be seen in the pit-garage during races, cheering him on.
 He formerly rode with a number 15 good-luck charm, but rode with a charm given to him by Cañadas when they became a couple.
 However, after one year of marriage, they announced their separation in mid-2008.

-Like most riders, he is superstitious—such as always putting his right boot on first.